xuexue/selenium_quiz/README.md

 ### Multiple Choice

 - Each multiple choice question begins with the string `MC. ` followed by the question text (no newlines)
 - The next line should be either a `*` if the order of the choices don't matter, or `1` if the order of the choices do matter.
+  (Note: for now both `*` and `1` does the same thing.
+Later on, I plan on having the script shuffle the choices if the order of the choices don't matter.)
 - Text next few lines will be your potential answers.
 Begin each answer choice with either a `* ` if it is incorrect, or a `x `  if it is the correct chocie.
 - Each choice can have an optional feedback text in the next line, provided the feedback line